emergix/Theoretical-Physics/README.md

 [![PDF](https://img.shields.io/badge/PDF-Français-ff486e)](./papers/CFS_VitesseMax.pdf)

-The ten papers included in this project are:
+The 9 papers included in this project are: